2nd Marine Division (South Korea): War crimes

-In February 1968 soldiers of the Brigade were accused of perpetrating the Phong Nhị and Phong Nhất massacre.
-In February 2023 a Seoul court awarded Nguyen Thi Thanh compensation of $24,000, with the judge finding that Nguyen's relatives were killed on the spot and the plaintiff seriously wounded, and that this is obviously illegal.
+In February 1968, soldiers of the Brigade were accused of perpetrating the Phong Nhị and Phong Nhất massacre.

+In February 2023, The Seoul court awarded Nguyen Thi Thanh compensation of $24,000, with the judge finding that Nguyen's relatives were killed on the spot and the plaintiff seriously wounded, and that this is obviously illegal.

 After the Vietnam War

-After returning from the Vietnam War, the 2nd Marine Brigade was expanded and restructured as 2nd Marine Division.
+After returning from the Vietnam War, the 2nd Marine Brigade was expanded and restructured into as the 2nd Marine Division in 1981.